 The instinct to belong

 Human beings have an instinctive need to be accepted by and feel connected to others.
 We are singularly unequipped to survive by ourselves, and working together as tribes was essential for our very survival as a species.
-Through most of human history, and occasionally still in the present times, being different or not fitting in didn’t only mean your tribe might abandon you – it meant they could straight up turn against you and murder you, such as in “witch hunts” or “honor killings”.
+Through most of human history, and occasionally still in the present times, being different or not fitting in didn’t only mean social rejection – it meant your tribe could straight up turn against you and murder you, such as in “witch hunts” or “honor killings”.
 Even pack animals are known to show hostility to pack members who look different, like albino cubs.
 Often, it’s not only people who stick out in “negative” ways who are rejected – many high quality people end up rejected simply because they are different than average.

 So us humans developed a deep instinct to fear rejection, which makes us judge ourselves by others’ feedback – to question ourselves and form conclusions about ourselves based on what people around us tell us or how they treat us.
 This instinct is the strongest in a child, but adult people feel it too.